Integrations with Agents

 Debugging and troubleshooting

-- Confirm the model is enabled for your key in tokenfor.me.
+- Confirm that the model is enabled in the model routing configuration of the Site URL console.

-- Use the exact model identifier shown in the console or documentation.
+- Use the correct model identifier shown in the documentation or console, such as